Ligue 1 club Paris Saint-Germain is on track to sell more than one million shirts in a single season, for the first time in the club’s history.

 The first month of sales alone, according to a report from Le Parisien, injected an extra €15m in revenue into the club.

-Speaking to SportBusiness Sponsorship, Fabien Allègre, director of brand diversification at Paris Saint-Germain, said: “Sales of Paris Saint-Germain official products have increased 400% since 2011, driven by Paris Saint-Germain’s increasingly strong international reputation.
+Speaking to SportBusiness Sponsorship, Fabien Allègre, director of brand diversification at Paris Saint-Germain, said: “Sales of Paris Saint-Germain official products have increased 400 per cent since 2011, driven by Paris Saint-Germain’s increasingly strong international reputation.

 “In addition to the partnership with Jordan, which brings Paris Saint-Germain to many retail stores, particularly in North America and Asia, the club is also the first European team to open an official club shop in Tokyo.”